dragosmanolea/cegeka/README.md

 How to start:

-Optional: if venv folder is not available
+Optional: if venv folder is not available, run:
     python3 -m venv venv

 source venv/bin/activate